-iTunes Radio is a new service by Apple that allows you to play any song in the iTunes library, even if you don't own it.
+iTunes Radio is a new service by Apple that lets you set up and customise your own 'radio stations' that stream music tailored to your likes and dislikes.
 Those in the US have had iTunes Radio for a while now, but we're still wondering when iTunes Radio will launch in the UK.
 It didn't arrive in the UK with iOS 7.1, but for those in the US and in Australia, the service got a bit of a tweak with the update, with a new search field and the ability to buy albums with the tap of a button.

 In addition to the update, the launch of iTunes Radio in Australia on 10 February is a good sign for those of us still waiting for the service.
 It's the first time the service has been expanded beyond the US, and we expect this means Apple is working hard behind the scenes to take the service to additional countries.

 Has Apple said when iTunes Radio will come out in the UK?